 The University of Missouri is an equal opportunity/affirmative action institution.
-Evaluation of graduate assistant performance must not be influenced by sex, age, disability, race/ethnicity, color, religion, marital status, veteran's status, national or ethnic origin or sexual orientation, nor may it be influenced by a student’s exercise of First Amendment freedoms of expression and association.
+Evaluation of graduate assistant performance must not be influenced by race, color, religion, national origin, ancestry, sex, sexual orientation, gender identity, gender expression, age, genetic information, disability, or status as a protected veteran.
+Discrimination on the basis of pregnancy, childbirth, or related medical conditions is also prohibited.
+In addition, evaluations must not be influenced by a student’s exercise of First Amendment freedoms of expression and association.

 The academic freedom of graduate teaching assistants (GTAs) is not necessarily coextensive with that of faculty.
 GTAs are engaged in supervised teaching or instruction activities.
 Supervisors are responsible for defining the nature, scope and manner of instruction for each course.
 Supervisors should communicate the extent to which GTAs have discretion to introduce additional material, and GTAs should follow supervisors’ instructions.
 GTAs may not be penalized for expressing their own views on matters within the scope of the course, provided they adequately represent these views as their own.

 An appeal process is available for graduate assistants who assert they have not been fairly evaluated.